BigelowLab/spnc/README.md

 document(pkg_path)
 install(pkg_path)

-# you may need to reinstantiate your reference *if* the definition or methods have changed in you edits
+# you may need to reinstantiate your reference *if* the definition or methods have changed in your edits
 x <- SPNC(some_resource)
 ```